RX-M/kubecon-eu-2022/rx-m-net-101-kubecon-eu-2022.md

 Kubernetes scheduled the pod to, in the example above: `ip-172-31-24-84`.
 In a typical cluster there would be many nodes and the Cilium network would allow all of the pods to communicate with each other, regardless of the node they run on.
-This is in fact a Kubernetes requirement, all pods must be able to communicate with all other pods, though it is possible to block undesired pod communications with network policies as we will see later.
+This is in fact a Kubernetes requirement, all pods must be able to communicate with all other pods, though it is possible to block undesired pod communications with network policies.

-In this default configuration, traffic between pods on the same node is propagated by the Linux kernel and traffic between pods on different nodes uses an overlay network.
-This overlay network encapsulates traffic between nodes which communicate using UDP tunnels between the hosts.
-Cilium supports both VXLAN and Geneve encapsulation.
+In this default configuration, traffic between pods on the same node is propagated by the Linux kernel and traffic between pods on different nodes uses the host network.
+Thus the pod network overlays the host network.
+This overlay encapsulates traffic between nodes which in UDP tunnels.
+Cilium supports both VXLAN and Geneve encapsulation schemes.

 Check your tunnel type: